 Attended Concurrent - This type of license grants multiple users the possibility of simultaneously running their Robots, and to consume licenses only when they need to use Robots.
 This type of license is recommended if users are working in shifts.

-No matter how many users are defined in Orchestrator, a license is consumed only when the Robot tray is opened.
+No matter how many users are defined in Orchestrator, a license is consumed only when the Robot Tray or Agent Desktop is opened.

-For example, you can have 50 users on 300 machines, all defined as Attended Robots in Orchestrator, but consume no licenses at all, because no one is using their Robot (the Robot tray is not opened).
+For example, you can have 50 users on 300 machines, all defined as Attended Robots in Orchestrator, but consume no licenses at all, because no one is using their Robot (the Robot Tray or Agent Desktop is not opened).
 If 2 users connect from the same machine, 2 licenses are consumed.

 The Attended Concurrent page displays all the usernames that have been connected as Robots to Orchestrator, along with the last login time, the number of machines it is assigned to and if the Robot is licensed.
 Lastly, a list of all the Robots defined on a specific username can be displayed, by clicking the View Robots button.